mnrojas2/DiaBloS/docs/source/examples.rst

     #) A Demux block to split the vector from the Step block and treat each element as an independent signal.
     #) Two Noise blocks with :math:`\mu = 0` and :math:`\sigma = 1` to produce gaussian noise.
     #) Two Gain block with gain of :math:`0.5` to attenuate the signal amplitude from the noise blocks.
-    #) Two Sumator blocks to add the noise ouput to each signal coming from the Demux.
+    #) Two Adder blocks to add the noise ouput to each signal coming from the Demux.
     #) A Scope block to observe the result of the operation.